 I don't have any birds anymore.
 What will I call the bird room?

-(cross posted to my shamanic blog)
+(cross posted to my shamanic blog)added later:

 The day Lance died was 12 Eb in the Mayan calendar.
 Eb is the road, the path.
 We all follow many roads and paths, and even that day I recognized that my 21-year path as a bird owner, and Lance's life path, were ending.
 I am hoping that this is the end of death in my life, for a while, the end of lack, loss and limitation, and the beginning of a new path of prosperity and peace.